-At the beginning of a slow, deep breath, breathe in through the mouthpiece as you press the inhaler to release one dose or 'puff'.
+At the beginning of a slow, deep breath, breathe in through the mouthpiece at the same time as you press the inhaler to release 1 dose or ‘puff’.

 |Breathe in fully, remove the inhaler from your mouth and hold your breath for 10 seconds or as long as is comfortable.

 Learn more about metered dose inhalers.

 Using a spacer with your MDI